The later stages of dementia

 - not recognising the need to go to the toilet.

 If a person develops problems with continence their GP should refer them to a community nurse or local continence adviser who can give advice and help with getting incontinence pads and other aids.
-For more information see factsheet 502, Coping with incontinence.
+For more information see factsheet 502, Managing toilet problems and incontinence.

 People in the later stages of dementia sometimes behave in ways that others find unusual or puzzling.
 'Puzzling behaviour' varies from person to person but some common examples are described below.
 For more information see factsheet 525, Unusual behaviour.